FTFT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Future Fintech Group Inc. Investors With Substantial Losses Have Opportunity To ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-18, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Future FinTech Group Inc. (“Future FinTech” or“the Company”) (NASDAQ: FTFT) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Jan.
+18, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Future FinTech Group Inc. ("Future FinTech" or "the Company") (NASDAQ: FTFT ) and certain of its officers.

 Class Definition: